awestover/thoughts/content/0stack/Preventing AIs from Taking Over the World.md

 Suppose you want to lower the chance that a misaligned AI takes over the world.
 One natural approach is to deter AIs from "taking over AI labs", for instance by launching a [rogue internal deployment](https://redwoodresearch.substack.com/p/ai-catastrophes-and-rogue-deployments).
 But, an under-explored question is, "Are there tractable interventions that decrease $\Pr$("AI takes over the world" $\mid$  "AI takes over an AI lab")?"

-> **This is a draft**.
-I'm interested in feedback.
-Message me if you want the gdoc to give comments on.
-Especially if you know anything about computer security (I am planning to learn about computer security and then rewrite the stuff about computer security).
-Also happy to chat the post!

 > Note: Most of the ideas in this post are not original.
 > Thanks to Buck for proposing that I think about this question, and chatting with me about it.
 > He does not necessarily endorse anything said here, and thinks that the stuff I've said about computer security is wrong.